threefoldtech/0-fs/docs/flists/router.md

 ## Cache
 A `router.yaml` can define a `cache` list.
 Which lists a set of pools (one or more).
 A cache is always updated with a block once it's retrieved from the lookup.
 Usually an flist should not define a `cache` list.
 It's the user of the flist who would probably need to add his `cache` entries so blocks retrieved from remote are cached locally for faster access next time.

 `0-fs` provides a simple way to merge to `router.yaml`, a locally defined `router.yaml` with the one published by the flist itself.
 This way a user can hook in his local infrastructure for caching.
-For example, a user can has this local `router.yaml` file
+For example, a user can have this local `router.yaml` file like

 ```yaml
 pools: